-The passage from Luke's Gospel where two disciples who had been listening to the risen Lord said, "Our hearts were burning within us" (Luke 24:32), expresses the importance of discerning where Gospel values are present in our ministries and fostering them.
-The living presence of Jesus in our ministries impels us to proclaim love, hope, compassion and justice.
+The passage from Luke's Gospel where two disciples who had been listening to the risen Lord said, "Were not our hearts burning within us" (Luke 24:32), expresses the importance of discerning where Gospel values are present in our ministries and fostering them.
+The living presence of Jesus in our ministries impels us to proclaim love, justice, compassion and hope.